-It is possible to team up and work on a single publication in the hotspot editor with multiple users simultaneously.
+Teaming up and working on a single publication in the hotspot editor with multiple users simultaneously is possible.
 We do, however, recommend working on different pages.

 IMPORTANT: This only applies if multiple users work on the hotspots of a publication.
 You should not make other changes to the pages of the publication while someone else is working on the hotspots.
 Avoid replacing the PDF, importing hotspots from another publication (Enterprise users), or using the Page Manager (Enterprise users) if multiple persons are in the hotspot editor of the same publication.

 Divide the work and agree on a stopping point